sebastienrousseau/shokunin/README.md

 ## Features ✨

-- Fast and efficient generation of static websites
+- Fast and flexible
-- Easy-to-use command-line interface
-- Flexible templating system
-- Support for multiple content types (Markdown, HTML, etc.)
+- Easy to use
+- Written in Rust
-- Customizable metadata for pages and posts
+- Supports templates and themes
+- Generates optimized HTML, CSS, and JavaScript
-- Built-in server for previewing sites locally
+- Built-in development server
+- Live reloading
+- Markdown support

 ## Getting Started 🚀